klaasnotfound/epex-spot-forecast/README.md

 - `aggregate_forecasts` - merges all downloaded state forecasts into an average national forecast for Germany.
 This uses weights proportional to the installed wind and solar capacity in each state.
 - `download_epex_data` - downloads hourly EPEX Spot market data for 2015 - 2025.
 You might not need that many years, edit the script at the bottom to your liking.

-_Note_: Both download scripts provide a `reset` parameter, which - when `True` - will drop all data from the database prior to downloading.
+_Note_: Both download scripts provide a `reset` parameter, which - when `True` - will drop the corresponding table from the database prior to downloading.
 Fetching the weather data may take a while and you may see some slowdown due to rate limiting.
-As long as you use the data non-commercially and stay below 10k requests/day limit, you are within the limits of OpenMeteo's free tier and should be fine.
+As long as you use the data non-commercially and stay below the 10k requests/day limit, you are within the limits of OpenMeteo's free tier and should be fine.

 ### Inspecting the data